-The Dharma is difficult to realize and cultivate, requiring sentient beings to practice for three great immeasurable kalpas.
-If the Dharma were easy to understand, realize, and cultivate, sentient beings would not need to practice for three asamkhyeya kalpas to attain perfect Buddhahood; if the Dharma were easy to understand, the Buddha would not have emphasized that sentient beings must possess a considerable degree of virtuous roots, merit, precepts, meditation, and wisdom.
-Some people have read the Tripitaka and the twelve divisions of scriptures five times, yet they do not even touch the periphery of the Dharma, nor do they catch the faintest glimpse of the shadow of enlightenment.
-Sentient beings have been deluded and inverted for immeasurable kalpas, immersed in the illusory worldly dharmas; it is truly not easy for them to comprehend the profound Dharma.
+The Dharma is difficult to realize and cultivate, requiring sentient beings to practice for three great asaṃkhyeya kalpas.
+If the Dharma were easy to understand, easy to realize, and easy to cultivate, sentient beings would not need to practice for three asaṃkhyeya kalpas to attain perfect Buddhahood.
+If the Dharma were easy to understand, the Buddha would not have emphasized that sentient beings must possess a considerable degree of virtuous roots, merit, and precepts, concentration, and wisdom.
+Some people have read the Tripitaka and the twelve divisions of scriptures five times, yet they still do not grasp even the periphery of the Dharma, nor do they catch even a distant glimpse of the shadow of enlightenment.
+Sentient beings have been deluded and inverted for countless kalpas, immersed in the illusory mundane dharmas, making it truly difficult for them to comprehend the profound Dharma.

 28